Checking the True Picture for TimkenSteel Corporation (TMST)

-On Wednesday, shares of TimkenSteel Corporation (NYSE:TMST) marked $2.82 per share versus a previous $2.55 closing price.
-With having a 10.59% gain, an insight into the fundamental values of TimkenSteel Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-TMST showed a fall of -64.12% within its YTD performance, with highs and lows between $2.16 – $10.73 during the period of 52 weeks, compared to the simple moving average of -51.16% in the period of the last 200 days.
+On Monday, shares of TimkenSteel Corporation (NYSE:TMST) marked $2.56 per share versus a previous $2.60 closing price.
+With having a -1.54% loss, an insight into the fundamental values of TimkenSteel Corporation, investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+TMST showed a fall of -67.43% within its YTD performance, with highs and lows between $2.16 – $10.73 during the period of 52 weeks, compared to the simple moving average of -55.12% in the period of the last 200 days.

 JP Morgan equity researchers changed the status of TimkenSteel Corporation (NYSE: TMST) shares from “Neutral” to a “Underweight” rating in the report published on November 11th, 2019.
 Other analysts, including Cowen, also published their reports on TMST shares.
 Cowen repeated the rating from the previous report, marking TMST under “Market Perform” rating, in the report published on August 6th, 2019.
 Additionally, TMST shares got another “Market Perform” rating from Cowen, setting a target price of $13.50 on the company’s shares, according to the report published in February 26th, 2019.
 On January 9th, 2019, Cowen Initiated an Outperform rating and increased its price target to $12.
 On the other hand, KeyBanc Capital Mkts Downgrade the “Sector Weight” rating for TMST shares, as published in the report on July 30th, 2018.
 KeyBanc Capital Mkts seems to be going bullish on the price of TMST shares, based on the price prediction for TMST.
 Another “Sector Weight” rating came from KeyBanc Capital Mkts.